 3. Pull-through sharpener

-When choosing a pull-through sharpener, Magnus recommends going for one with angle adjustment, e.g. RAZORSHARP at $54.99.
+When choosing a pull-through sharpener, Magnus recommends going for one with angle adjustment, e.g. this ZWILLING sharpener at $29.99.
 Those manual sharpeners are known for doing a ‘fast and dirty’ job, they shouldn’t be used on damaged knives or super dull knives, which need to be professionally thinned first.
 They can, however, extend the time span between professional sharpenings if used correctly.

 4. Whetstone sharpening